-When determining the CEO's individual performance percentage for 2017, we considered the Company's strong performance against the metrics-driven targets discussed above, such as record earnings and continued top decile performance in electric reliability, as well as the subjective assessment of management's overall performance against other measures identified by the board.
-As a result, our CEO will be compensated at 43 percent versus the target level of 30 percent for his individual performance.
+When determining the CEO's individual performance percentage for 2018, we considered the Company's strong performance against the metrics-driven targets discussed above, such as record earnings and continued top-decile performance in electric reliability, as well as the subjective assessment of management's overall performance against other measures identified by the board.
+As a result, our CEO will be compensated at 45 percent versus the target level of 30 percent for his individual performance.
 Similar considerations were taken into account for the remaining named executive officers, including the strong financial performance of the Company and the degree of accomplishment of individual goals within their respective functions.
-The remaining named executive officers will also be compensated at 43 percent for their individual performance.
+The remaining named executive officers will be compensated between 43 and 45 percent for their individual performance.

-• 2017 Long-Term Incentives
+• 2018 Long-Term Incentives

-The performance unit awards granted in 2017 under the Performance Unit Plan carry a five-year vesting requirement (vesting 60 percent at the end of 2019 and an additional 20 percent at the end of 2020 and 2021) and are payable shortly following December 31, 2021.
+The performance unit awards granted in 2018 under the Performance Unit Plan carry a five-year vesting requirement (vesting 60 percent at the end of 2020 and an additional 20 percent at the end of 2021 and 2022) and are payable shortly following December 31, 2022.
 The awards will vary in value based on changes in the Company's stock price, to be aligned with shareholder's interests, and awards include a payment based on dividend payments.
-For 2017, our CEO was granted a performance unit award of 60 percent of base salary while the remaining named executive officers were granted performance unit awards at 35 to 40 percent of base salary.
+For 2018, our CEO was granted a performance unit award of 60 percent of base salary while the remaining named executive officers were granted performance unit awards at 35 to 40 percent of base salary.

-The CEO's 2017 total direct compensation was below the midpoint of the benchmark from the Willis Towers Watson Executive Officer Total Compensation Review.
-In addition, the 2017 total direct compensation for all named executive officers as a group, including the CEO, was below the midpoint of the benchmark from the Willis Towers Watson Executive Officer Compensation Review.
+The CEO's 2018 total direct compensation was below the midpoint of the benchmark from the Willis Towers Watson Executive Officer Total Compensation Review.
+In addition, the 2018 total direct compensation for all named executive officers as a group, including the CEO, was below the midpoint of the benchmark from the Willis Towers Watson Executive Officer Compensation Review.